NguyenDa18/PPP-Data-Tool/README.md

     - raw
 - Pick option for operation to do

+## Loading to Airtable
+- Following CSV files exceed 5MB : CA, FL, IL, NY, TX
+- Split the files using split-data/split.py and use those to upload

 ## DONE
 - CLI tool basics
 - download zip by url